atcq9876/bank-tech-test/plan.md

 # Assumptions
-- Given that the acceptance criteria's example does not have more than one transaction per day, and that time is not included as a variable, this program will assume that there will be a maximum of one transaction per day in order to avoid problems related to sorting (e.g., if a withdrawal and deposit happen on the same day, but it is not clear which happened first, then carrying out the withdrawal first could result in an insufficient funds error).
+- Given that the acceptance criteria's example shows transactions only happening in chronological order, my program also assumes this is the case, i.e., if a transaction is added for 23/01/23, a transaction can not then be added for a date before this.

 # Plan